Make the shape of your kitchen work for you

 Much like its U-shaped cousin, the L-shaped kitchen is a very popular layout, featuring two perpendicular rows of cabinets and worktops, in the shape of the letter 'L'.
 You can run your cabinets against two walls - or create a breakfast bar 'island' by having the shorter wall come out away from the walls of the house.

 Josh's advice: "L-shaped kitchens are fantastic as they can easily facilitate the working triangle of your kitchen.
 This is a term we use for the 3 points in your kitchen that are used to carry out primary tasks; your fridge, sink, and hob.
-You don't want to be walking long distances between your hob and sink with boiling hot pans of pasta, or forgetting to add the onions that are in the fridge!
+You don't want to walk long distances between your hob and sink with boiling hot pans of pasta, or forget to add the onions that are in the fridge!
 Everything needs to be in a comfortable and usable distance of each other.
-The L-shape kitchen helps facilitate the working triangle as it provides two work surfaces, a small to medium kitchen size and also allows for the addition of an island if your room size permits it.
+The L-shape kitchen helps facilitate the working triangle as it provides two work surfaces, and allows for the addition of an island if your room size permits it.
 You have full creative control with this style kitchen as everything has its own area.

-Usually, I'd design an L-shape kitchen holding two large appliances on one side and a third on another, this kitchen shape has an efficient workflow triangle.
-A top tip is to try and keep the sink between the cooker and fridge to maximise efficiency and don't forget about adequate workspace on each side.
+Usually, I'd design an L-shape kitchen with two large appliances on one side and a third on another, this kitchen shape has an efficient workflow triangle.
+Try and keep the sink between the cooker and fridge to maximise efficiency.
+And don't forget about adequate workspace on each side.
 You need at least 400mm-600mm to be comfortable.

 If you're building your L-shaped kitchen off a wall and using it as a breakfast bar, make sure you're allowing enough room on the overhang to put your legs under.
 There's nothing worse than eating your breakfast whilst teetering on the edge of your seat to reach the side!"